-- Soil rehabilitation in the lignite areas, in order to clarify the way of estimating investments and especially the framework for financing the restoration of the remaining areas that are not included in the 60,000 acres to which the funding from the Recovery Fund refers.
+- Land and soil rehabilitation in the lignite regions, in order to clarify the way of estimating investments and especially the framework for financing the restoration of the remaining areas that are not included in the 6,000 hectares to which the funding from the Recovery Fund refers.

-- Just Transition of the lignite areas for which the resources of the Just Transition Development Programme have to be complemented by additional resources of the Recovery Fund.
+- Just Transition of the lignite regions, for which the resources of the Just Transition Development Programme have to be complemented by additional resources of the Recovery Fund.

-- Spatial and urban planning actions, so that the contribution of funding from the NRRP ensures that the conservation and restoration of biodiversity, and the resilience and adaptation to climate change will be set as priorities in the implementation of these actions.
+- Spatial and urban planning actions, so that the contribution of funding from the national RRP ensures that the conservation and restoration of biodiversity, and the resilience and adaptation to climate change will be set as priorities in the implementation of these actions.

-- Rate of funding for biodiversity conservation so that actions can be re-evaluated and the level of funding for nature conservation and restoration be increased.
+- Percentage of funding for biodiversity conservation so that actions can be re-evaluated and the level of funding for nature conservation and restoration be increased.

 - Nature restoration and the need for additional actions, apart from those of the reforestation programme, in collaboration with those relating to flood protection and civil protection.

-- Creating a brand for Greek nature, framing the conservation actions along with those concerning sustainable development within the protected areas, providing possibilities of further advancement and connection with tourism and the promotion of local products.
+- Creating a brand for Greek nature (e.g.g Nature Greece), framing the conservation actions along with those concerning sustainable development within the protected areas, providing possibilities of further advancement and connection with tourism and the promotion of local products.

 The resources of the European Recovery and Resilience Fund, along with those from the new Partnership Agreement 2021-2027 and the resources of the new Common Agricultural Policy (CAP), give Greece the rare opportunity to finance the green transformation of its Greek economy, in line with the European Deal, as well as the UN Sustainable Development Goals.
 Greece must seize this opportunity.

-Read in Greek the text (in Greek) with the detailed comments of the Green Tank, which was sent to the members of the Greek parliament who will participate in tomorrow’s joint briefing of three parliamentary committees.
+Read the text (in Greek) with the detailed comments of the Green Tank, which was sent to the members of the Greek Parliament, who will participate in tomorrow’s joint briefing of three parliamentary committees.